Post-Traumatic Stress (PTS) and Who it Impacts

 Do you have to be a combat veteran to experience PTS or PTSD?

 No. And remember, dealing with PTS does not automatically mean that you have a disorder.
-Relationship loss, major life changes, or even just hearing about a traumatic situation often triggers Post Traumatic Stress.
+Relationship loss, major life changes, or even just hearing about a traumatic situation can trigger Post Traumatic Stress.
 The key lesson is that traumatic stress can be dealt with and should not be ignored.

 Is PTS or PTSD permanent?